All Issue Trackers

 U.S. Supreme Court, No. 21-760

-12.4.18 – Four non-profit organizations – Animal Legal Defense Fund, Center for Food Safety, Shy 38, Inc., and Hope Sanctuary filed a complaint against the state of Kansas seeking a declaratory judgment that the Kansas Farm Animal and Field Crop and Research Facilities Protection Act, Kan.
-Stat. §§ 47-1825 et seq. – the so-called Ag-Gag statute – is unconstitutional.
-Enacted in 1990, the Kansas statute criminalizes various activities done during undercover investigations of alleged mistreatment of animals at agricultural production facilities.
-Plaintiffs alleged that the purpose of this statute is to “suppress” a substantial amount of protected speech covered by the First Amendment, including undercover investigations as a form of protected speech.
+12.4.18 – Four nonprofit organizations—namely the Animal Legal Defense Fund, Center for Food Safety, Shy 38, Inc., and Hope Sanctuary—filed a complaint against the state of Kansas seeking a declaratory judgment that the Kansas Farm Animal and Field Crop and Research Facilities Protection Act, Kan.
+Stat. §§ 47-1825 et seq., is unconstitutional.

-1.22.20 – The U.S. District Court issued an order sustaining in part Defendants’ motion for summary judgment, holding that plaintiffs lack standing to challenge Kan.
-Stat. § 47-1827(a) and $ 47-1828, and sustaining in part Plaintiffs’ motion for summary judgment, ruling that Plaintiffs have standing to challenge Kan.
-Stat. $ 47-1827(b), (c), and (d) and that the statute violates the First Amendment to the U.S. Constitution.
+1.22.20 – The federal district court issued an order granting in part defendants’ motion for summary judgment, holding that plaintiffs lack standing to challenge Kan.
+Stat. § 47-1827(a) and § 47-1828, and granting in part plaintiffs’ motion for summary judgment, ruling that plaintiffs have standing to challenge Kan.
+Stat. §§ 47-1827(b), (c), and (d) and that the statute violate the First Amendment to the U.S. Constitution.

-4.25.22 – The U.S. Supreme Court denied Petitioners Kansas Governor Laura Kelly and Attorney General Dereck Schmidt’s petition for writ of certiorari.
+4.25.22 – The U.S. Supreme Court denied petitioners’ petition for writ of certiorari.

 North Carolina